-“The artist exhibited his mature and sensitivity in the performance of Concert for piano and orchestra no. 23, and knew to transmit joy, at times tinged with melancholy.”
+“The artist exhibited his mature and sensitivity in the performance of the Concerto for piano and orchestra no. 23, and knew to transmit joy, at times tinged with melancholy.”

 — César López Rosell